-The cost of hiring a criminal attorney to handle your case can vary.
+The cost of getting a felony expunged can vary.
 The average starts around $1,000 and goes up as high as $2,500.
 At Grewal Law, we are upfront with our costs and will provide you with a no-obligation quote in your case before getting started on your case.

 In order to have a conviction expunged from your record, you must first file a motion with the court where you were convicted.
 As part of the materials submitted to the court, you will be required to have the following items:

-- A certified record of your conviction which must be obtained from the court.
+- A certified record of your conviction obtained from the court.